 First Year Course Placement

 - Applied statistics exam.
 This exam tests modeling and data analysis skills and is roughly based on Stats 600/601.
 It is given as a 3-day take-home exam once a year in late May.
 Two attempts are allowed.
-All students need to pass this exam within two years of enrolling in the program unless an exception is approved by the Graduate Chair.
+All students need to pass this exam within two years of enrolling in the program unless an exception is approved by the PhD Program Director.